 Applicants to SIPPA should be aware that it is a competitive process and that achieving a pass standing on the TDM Examination does not guarantee selection for the SIPPA program.

-Effective January 2023 all applicants who sit the NAC PRA TDM Examination will pay a fee of $2355.
+Applicants who sit the NAC PRA TDM Examination between January 2023 to March 2024 will pay a fee of $2355.
 All other associated costs (travel, accommodation, etc.) are the responsibility of the physician applicant writing the examination.

 Candidates must review and be familiar with the Medical Council of Canada Test Security Guidelines prior to writing the TDM Examination.